JohnEarnest/Decker/docs/format.md

 Applications must support reading documents consisting only of the `PAYLOAD` section, with no surrounding tags or `RUNTIME`, for environments where a web browser is not available/desired or when the overhead of the `RUNTIME` stub is inconvenient.
 Such a document should be stored with a `.deck` extension.

 Applications must tolerate Windows-style newlines (CR-LF), interpreting them identically to Unix-style newlines (LF only).
 Emitting Unix newlines when creating documents is strongly recommended.
+Applications _should_ tolerate a missing `<meta charset="UTF-8">` prefix.

 Data Blocks